communitybridge/docs/project-control-center-pre-release/setup-services-for-a-project/committees-setup-for-a-project.md

 ![Delete Committee](../../.gitbook/assets/Del\_com.png)

 3.The Delete Committee confirmation dialog box appears.
 Click **Delete** to delete the committee.
-A confirmation toast message appears informing that the committee has been deleted.
+A confirmation message appears informing that the committee has been deleted.

 ![Confirm Delete](../../.gitbook/assets/Conf\_Del.png)